QGEP/docs/ro/_sources/user-guide/digitizing/digitizingchannels.txt

 .. attention:: Start digitizing in the direction of the flow by starting with the **from manhole node** and finishing with the **to manhole node**.

-..
-Note:: There is now a tool to change the flow direction (topology), but there is still a problem with storing the changed channels.
-See QGEP Issue #380.

 Digitizing
 ----------